JustiP3/LiftStats/liftstats-frontend/README.md

 CONTAINER: Welcome
 Route: '/'

--Displays login and logout button
+-Displays login and logout button     - DONE

--Clicking either button will display a form
-  -form will be for login or signup and will include a cancel or x button that will return to displaying both buttons -both of these forms are components with state
+-Clicking either button will display a form   - DONE -form will be for login or signup and will include a cancel or x button that will return to displaying both buttons -both of these forms are components with state

+TODO:
+    -Build each form
+    -create event handlers for submit
+    -How do I handle login in react?
+    -

 ---------------
 CONTAINER: Dashboard